GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/advanced_stencil_features.md

 Of course, using `from_dims_halo` requires information about the `domain` to be available, and a previous guide stated that `domain` would not (and should not) be explicitly defined when integrating code into a larger system.
-At that stage, informaiton about the domain will be automatically generated and stored in a variable called `grid` - but we will talk more about that when we get there.
+At that stage, information about the domain will be automatically generated and stored in a variable called `grid` - but we will talk more about that when we get there.